suizokukan/watersteg/README.md

   --quiet {True,False}  disallow common messages' display; only the error
                         messages will be display (default: False)

 #  history :

         o version 1 (2015_08_25)

-                initial version, pylint:10
+                o initial version, pylint:10

         o version 2 (2015_08_25)

+                o --version argument;
-                --version argument; improve the messages display when the files are being created.
+                o improve the messages display when the files are being created.

+        o version 3 (2015_08_25)

+                o if the outpath doesn't exist, the program exits;
+                o INPUTFILE > SOURCE, --inputfile > --source o OUTPATH > DESTPATH, --outputpath > --destpath;
+                o temporary files are now created by calling tempfile.NamedTemporaryFile() o the target files' name are defined at the beginning of the process;
+                o improved the documentation;

+# return value/error messages

+        o no error value is returned.
+        o error messages begin with "... !!", normal messages with "..." .
+        o the --quiet option turns off normal messages, not the error ones. the --debug option turns on debug messages and has no effect on the normal or the error ones.